As the COVID-19 pandemic continues, many parents wonder if it's safe for their children to participate in sports.

 Sports that allow for individual participation and

-physical distancing, like golf or cycling, are going to be less risky than sports that involve a lot of close contact like basketball or wrestling.
+physical distancing, like golf or singles tennis, are going to be less risky than sports that involve a lot of close contact like basketball or wrestling.

 Do players share equipment?

 Sports without shared equipment, like cross country, will likely be less risky than sports such as football that are played with a shared ball.